NPavie/npavie.github.io/_posts/2021-05-31-useful-softwares.md

 - Data recovery with [TestDisk](https://www.cgsecurity.org/wiki/TestDisk_FR)
 Note: i learned that a lot of "scam" software are selling UI on top of TestDisk for data recovery.

 - Virtual KVM (sharing mouse and keyboard across different PC) with [Barrier](https://github.com/debauchee/barrier), a fork of synergy.
+I don't use it yet but i'm thinking of using it for advanced virtualization workspace with side-by-side Linux or MacOS and Windows guests on a virtualization rig.
+Just ound some [OSX-KVM intel for QEMU/KVM](https://github.com/kholia/OSX-KVM)

 ### For programming